 LOIS CRICHTON – Devoted to Equality

 Two decades ago, Lois Crichton’s husband stopped his car on the shoulder of a highway, stepped outside, and carried Crichton across the state border.
 This was the Richmond, Virginia, native’s introduction to West Virginia.
 In the years that have followed, Crichton has embraced her new home state and is committed to making it a better, more equal place.
 “Equality and the empowerment of women and girls have been central to what I have focused on outside of my practice,” she says.
 Crichton has served as the president of the YWCA Board of Directors and the chair of the YWCA Women of Achievement Committee, and is now a member of a steering committee to bring a Women for Economic and Leadership Development chapter to Charleston.
-As a Charleston-based Wells Fargo financial advisor, Crichton uses financial planning as a tool of empowerment.
+As a Charleston-based Wells Fargo Advisors financial advisor, Crichton uses investment planning as a tool of empowerment.
 She is tireless in telling her clients, “You can do this.
 You can afford this.
 You’re going to be fine.”
 And, with Crichton’s guidance, they are. – AT

 TARA MARTINEZ – Food for Thought

 Tara Martinez cares deeply about who is invited to the table.
 She’s the director of Manna Meal, a Charleston-based soup kitchen that serves hundreds of meals each day to community members suffering from food insecurity.
 An advocate for women and minorities, Martinez is also transforming West Virginia’s political discourse.
 Last year, she delivered a rousing speech at the Women’s March in Charleston, arguing for the importance of women running for office.
 “I wanted to plant some seeds about women taking that leap of faith to be leaders in our community.
 The motivation of women of all ages, races, and political ideologies who are starting to take their place at the table in politics is amazing.”